ANNOUCEMENT:

 Lectures start promptly at 11:00 and continue until 12:15.
 You should arrive early and stay for the full duration of the lecture.
 When it is necessary for you to leave early please sit at the end of a row near a door and leave quietly.
 Please be considerate when leaving.

-Examinations: If you feel we have made a grading error you must submit a written request to the TA or Instructor within 24 hrs that the test is returned to you in class.
-In your request explain why you believe you should receive additional points.
-Examinations must be taken at the scheduled time.
-If you miss an exam you need to submit to Dr. Fenster As Soon As Possible a makeup exam request form with documentation of a valid excuse, e. g., religious holiday, illness, death in the family, etc. All medically related excuses must be documented by the campus health center and reflect a serious or extended health problem.
+Examinations: If you miss an exam you need to submit to Dr. Fenster As Soon As Possible a makeup exam request form with documentation of a valid excuse, e. g., religious holiday, illness, death in the family, etc. All medically related excuses must be documented by the campus health center and reflect a serious or extended health problem.
 Simply being ill the night before the test is generally not a sufficient condition.
 Please refer to your course catalogue or the current schedule of classes for a description of the University's policies on excused absences and makeup examinations (also known as assessments).
 If you will miss an exam because of an official University event you must provide appropriate documentation prior to the examination date.
 It is always better to be proactive and notify us if you cannot take a scheduled exam for valid reasons.
 We will attempt to provide exams in advance to those students who cannot attend exams because of official University events.

 HELP: (The teaching assistant and) I will try to help you in any way possible.
 You can meet with Dr. Fenster by scheduling an appointment by emailing (cfenster@umd.edu).
 A good time to have questions addressed is immediately after lecture.
 REGULAR TERM: Dr. Fenster will also have office hours from 1-3 PM on Wednesdays in his office at 3233 in Biology/Psychology Bldg.
 Your discussion section TA will also have office hours, see above.
 If you do have questions, it is best to write them down in advance.
-ALSO, there will be review sessions in class, if possible during the lecture prior to the exam, and extra sessions on the Monday and Wednesday prior to this year's Thursday's exams.
-Room and times to be announced, but usually in the late afternoon in BP 1208.
+ALSO, there will be extra sessions scheduled above.

 Tips for Success: Do as many problems as possible.
 Concentrate your efforts on understanding the Key points/concepts that will be stressed.
 Study groups are a great way to efficiently learn evolution.
 Evolution is problem and fact oriented.
 There is no substitute to studying with pencil and paper and attempting to answer the questions on your own.
 If you have any problems, don’t hesitate to ask for help!!
 Evolution requires much more study time than most biology courses.
 Memorization will only take you so far.
 Evolution as a course and discipline is very synthetic and quantitative.
-Plan to study at least 3-4 hours for every hour of lecture.
+Plan to study at least 3-4 hours for every hour of lecture and be sure to be familiar with the material to be covered in lecture prior to that lecture!
+You will perform well on the quizzes if you simply read the chapters ahead of class.
 Attend all lectures and ask questions in class if you have them.
 Scientists ask questions and so should you.

 Other Essential Information: